microsoft/azure-function-flex-open-ai/docs/workshop.md

 Azure Functions is a `compute-on-demand` solution, offering a common function programming model for various languages.
 To use this serverless solution, no need to worry about deploying and maintaining infrastructures, Azure provides with the necessary up-to-date compute resources needed to keep your applications running.
 Focus on your code and let Azure Functions handle the rest.

 Azure Functions are event-driven : They must be triggered by an event coming from a variety of sources.
 This model is based on a set of `triggers` and `bindings` which let you avoid hard-coding access to other services.
-Your function receives data (for example, the content of a queue message) in function parameters.
-You send data (for example, to create a queue message) by using the return value of the function :

-- `Binding` to a function is a way of connecting another resource to the function in a declarative way; bindings can be used to fetch data (input bindings), write data (output bindings), or both.
-Azure services such as Azure Storage blobs and queues, Service Bus queues, Event Hubs, and Cosmos DB provide data to the function as parameters.
-- `Triggers` are a specific kind of binding that causes a function to run.
-A trigger defines how a function is invoked, and a function must have exactly one trigger.
-Triggers have associated data, which is often provided as a parameter payload to the function.

 In the same `Function App` you will be able to add multiple `functions`, each with its own set of triggers and bindings.
 These triggers and bindings can benefit from existing `expressions`, which are parameter conventions easing the overall development experience.
 For example, you can use an expression to use the execution timestamp, or generate a unique `GUID` name for a file uploaded to a storage account.

-Azure Functions run and benefit from the App Service platform, offering features like: deployment slots, continuous deployment, HTTPS support, hybrid connections and others.
-Apart from the `Flex Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `Consumption`, `App Service Plan` or in a hybrid model called `Premium Plan`.

 ### Managed identities